Robinrrr10/amzauto/readme.txt

 README
 ------

-Use python 2.7 or more
+1. Use python 2.7 or more
-Should have selenium library.
+2. Should have selenium library.
 If not there use below command to install selenium lib
   EG:
    pip install selenium
+3. Chrome browser should be installed

 To run
 ------